traject/traject/doc/settings.md

 * json_writer.pretty_print: used by the JsonWriter, if set to true, will output pretty printed json (with added whitespace) for easier human readability.
 Default false.

+* log.file: filename to send logging, or 'STDOUT' or 'STDERR' for those streams.
+Default STDERR

+* log.error_file: Default nil, if set then all log lines of ERROR and higher will be _additionally_ sent to error file named.

+* log.format: Formatting string used by Yell logger. https://github.com/rudionrails/yell/wiki/101-formatting-log-messages

+* log.level:  Log this level and above.
+Default 'info', set to eg 'debug' to get potentially more logging info, or 'error' to get less. https://github.com/rudionrails/yell/wiki/101-setting-the-log-level

 * marc_source.type: default 'binary'.
 Can also set to 'xml' or (not yet implemented todo) 'json'.
 Command line shortcut `-t`

 * reader_class_name: a Traject Reader class, used by the indexer as a source of records.
 Default Traject::MarcReader.
 See Traject::Indexer for more info.
 Command-line shortcut `-r`